International Finance and Banking BSc (Hons) top-upStudy level: Top-up courses

 Coventry University (Coventry)

-- Primarily targeted at international students, this course is designed with a specific focus on international banking and finance in an international context, incorporating the study of English language for business, to better prepare you for potential global career options in areas such as business, accountancy or financial management.
+This course is designed for international students and as such, is designed with a specific focus on banking and finance in an international context, incorporating the study of the English language for business, to better prepare you for potential global career options in areas such as business, accountancy or financial management.

 Why you should study this course

-Designed to help you develop the skills needed for a career in the finance and banking sectors, this top-up course, aimed at international students, covers core finance modules, along with relevant banking modules, while also incorporating important elements of the economics and accounting disciplines.
-This approach should give you the opportunity to gain knowledge across a variety of areas, while also specialising in the skills needed to become a finance and banking professional.
+Designed to help you develop the skills needed for a career in the finance and banking sectors, this top-up course covers core finance modules and relevant banking modules, while also incorporating important elements of the economics and accounting disciplines.
+This approach allow you to gain knowledge across various areas, while also specialising in the skills needed to become a finance and banking professional.

 There are also modules covering contemporary developments in the industry, including Financial Technology, or FinTech, which give you the opportunity to gain insight into recent technological developments (such as blockchain and cloud computing), new emerging sectors (such as crypto-currencies and peer-to-peer lending), and take a look at the main players driving the growth of the FinTech industry.

 By studying our top-up course you will benefit from:

 - Specialist content which covers the identification, analysis and solution of financial decision making.